offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD part design workbench user interface](freecad_part_design_user_interface.png)

-**Body**
+**Body_FC**

- * (1) Create new body.
+ * (1) Create new body_FC.

-**Sketch**
+**Sketch_FC**

- * (2) Sketch operations: These toolbar buttons give quick access to sketch functionality.
-A body can contain multiple sketches, where those sketches are attached on to a plane or an existing face of the model.
-Those sketches are selectable in the Model pane's tree, and each acts (in whole or partially) as the !!base!! for a 3D feature (e.g., pad sketch into 3D).
+ * (2) Sketch_FC operations: These toolbar buttons give quick access to sketch_FC functionality.
+A body_FC can contain multiple sketches_FC, where those sketches_FC are attached on to a plane or an existing face of the model.
+Those sketches_FC are selectable in the Model pane's tree, and each acts (in whole or partially) as the !!base!! for a 3D feature_FC (e.g., pad sketch_FC into 3D).

    From left-to-right, ...

    * drop-down to either ...
-     * create a sketch (either on plane or the selected face).
+     * create a sketch_FC (either on plane or the selected face).
-     * attach an existing sketch to a face.
+     * attach an existing sketch_FC to a face.
-     * edit an existing sketch.
+     * edit an existing sketch_FC.
-   * validate a sketch.
+   * validate a sketch_FC.

 **Helpers**

  * (3) Helpers: These toolbar buttons provide access to helpful tools.
 From left-to-right, ...

    * analyze selected geometry for errors.
-   * create a sub-shape binder, which pulls in geometry from another body / object by referencing it.
+   * create a sub-shape binder, which pulls in geometry from another body_FC / object by referencing it.
-   * clone selected into a new body (linked, not copied).
+   * clone selected into a new body_FC (linked, not copied).

-**Modeling Features**
+**Modeling Features_FC**

- * (4) Additive features: These toolbar buttons provide access to sketch-to-3D features that add to an object.
+ * (4) Additive features_FC: These toolbar buttons provide access to !!sketch-to-3D!! features_FC that add to an object.
 From left-to-right, ...

-   * create a solid by padding a sketch.
+   * create a solid by padding a sketch_FC.
-   * create a solid by revolving a sketch around an axis.
+   * create a solid by revolving a sketch_FC around an axis.
-   * create a solid by creating transitions between two or more sketches (sketches are cross-sections of the solid).
+   * create a solid by creating transitions between two or more sketches_FC (sketches_FC are cross-sections of the solid).
-   * create a solid by sweeping a sketch around a helix.
+   * create a solid by sweeping a sketch_FC around a helix_FC.
    * create a primitive solid (e.g., box, cylinder, sphere).

- * (5) Subtractive features: These toolbar buttons provide access to sketch-to-3D features that remove from an object.
+ * (5) Subtractive features_FC: These toolbar buttons provide access to !!sketch-to-3D!! features_FC that remove from an object.
 From left-to-right, ...

-   * cut-out from a solid by sinking a sketch.
+   * cut-out from a solid by sinking a sketch_FC.
-   * cut-out from a solid by cutting fastener !!holes!! (sketch must contain one or more circles).
+   * cut-out from a solid by cutting fastener !!holes!! (sketch_FC must contain one or more circles).
-   * cut-out from a solid by revolving a sketch around an axis.
+   * cut-out from a solid by revolving a sketch_FC around an axis.
-   * cut-out from a solid by creating transitions between two or more sketches (sketches are cross-sections of the solid).
+   * cut-out from a solid by creating transitions between two or more sketches_FC (sketches_FC are cross-sections of the solid).
-   * cut-out from a solid by sweeping a sketch around a helix
+   * cut-out from a solid by sweeping a sketch_FC around a helix_FC
    * cut-out from a solid by cutting out a primitive solid (e.g., box, cylinder, sphere)

- * (6) Import bodies and apply a boolean operation (e.g., intersection).
+ * (6) Import bodies_FC and apply a boolean operation (e.g., intersection).

- * (7) Dress-up: These toolbar buttons provide access to some basic non-sketch !!based!! features.
+ * (7) Dress-up: These toolbar buttons provide access to some basic non-sketch_FC !!based!! features_FC.
 From left-to-right, ...

    * round selected edges / vertexes.
-   * chamfer selected edges / vertexes.
+   * chamfer_FC selected edges / vertexes.
    * angle selected face.
-   * convert body to a shell, leaving selected faces open.
+   * convert body_FC to a shell, leaving selected faces open.

-**Transformation Features**
+**Transformation Features_FC**

- * (8) Transformations: These toolbar buttons pattern on or more features.
+ * (8) Transformations: These toolbar buttons pattern on or more features_FC.
 From left-to-right, ...

-   * mirror one or more features.
+   * mirror one or more features_FC.
-   * create a linear pattern of one or more features.
+   * create a linear pattern of one or more features_FC.
-   * create a polar pattern of one or more features.
+   * create a polar pattern of one or more features_FC.
    * create a pattern by combining the transformations mentioned above, as well as scale.

 `{ref} https://wiki.freecad.org/PartDesign_Workbench`